ferdiu/latex-server/README.md

 A production-ready FastAPI-based HTTP server that compiles LaTeX documents to PDF.
 Built on top of [kjarosh/latex-docker](https://github.com/kjarosh/latex-docker), this server handles complex compilation scenarios including multiple passes for table of contents, bibliographies, and cross-references.

+See the client that can be used to monitor changes in a directory to automatically send to this server the files to recompile them on change [here](https://github.com/ferdiu/latex-server-client).

 ## Features

 - **Multiple Compilation Passes**: Automatically detects and performs multiple LaTeX passes for TOC, cross-references, and labels